Gravecat/invictus/src/area/readme.md

 * **gore.cpp** - Handles splashes of blood and other viscera from combat.

+* **pathfind.cpp** - Fairly simple implementation of A* pathfinding, with Manhattan/Euclidean methods.

 * **shadowcast.cpp** - Shadowcasting code, for calculating line-of-sight.

 * **tile.cpp** - The Tile class, defining floors, walls, and other semi-permanent obstacles in the game.